David Platt (Coronation Street): Storylines

 In August 2013, David discovers that Kylie has slept with Nick but does not confront them.
 He vandalises Nick's flat and writes poison pen letters to his wife Leanne.
-Nick tells David that he knows that he is behind the trouble and suggests they discuss it with Kylie.
-To prevent Kylie from finding out, David causes a car accident.
+While in a vehicle together Nick tells David that he knows that he is behind the trouble and suggests they discuss it with Kylie.
+To prevent Kylie from finding out, David tries to stop Nick from driving by unfastening his seat belt as he knows Nick won't drive with it unfastened, however Nick keeps driving and a few seconds later they are involved in a car accident.
 Nick is left in a coma which results in permanent brain damage.
 To his relief, David learns that he is Lily's biological father, but when Kylie discovers that he is the reason behind Nick's injuries, she throws him out.
 Following their reconciliation, and a holiday to Barbados to visit Becky, Max's behaviour at home and at school gets worse and is diagnosed with ADHD in August 2014, and Kylie becomes addicted to his medication.
 In a quest to get to the source of Max's ADHD, she travels to her old haunt, a pub called The Dog & Gun in Wythenshawe, where she grew up.
 There, she encounters her ex-boyfriend and Max's biological father Callum.
 The pair continued to have secret meetings for weeks where Kylie gets hooked on amphetamine and Callum demands to see Max.
 David throws Kylie out after he finds out about her taking drugs and she leaves Weatherfield on Christmas Day 2014.

 In January 2015, Max's father, Callum Logan, (Sean Ward) arrives and wants access to Max.
 When David refuses, Callum starts a custody battle, which begins a violent feud.
 Kylie returns in May 2015 and helps strengthen David's claim to Max.
-Their feud escalates and he manipulates Sarah and Bethany (now played by Lucy Fallon).
+Their feud escalates and Callum manipulates Sarah and Bethany (now played by Lucy Fallon).
 When they try to frame Callum for a crime in September 2015, he attacks Sarah and Kylie kills Callum to protect her.
 David decides to help cover the murder up and buries the body down a manhole in their home.
 When a car crash occurs in May 2016, rescue workers find Callum's body buried beneath the concrete.
-David is initially the main suspect, but they frame the recently deceased Tony Stewart (Terence Maynard), Jason's father, another of Callum's enemies, who happens to be dead.
+David is initially the main suspect, but they frame the recently deceased Tony Stewart (Terence Maynard), Jason's father, another of Callum's enemies.
 In July 2016, Kylie decides she cannot live in the house Callum died in any longer.
 David agrees to relocate their family to Barbados with Kylie.
 Their plans are ruined when Clayton Hibbs (Callum Harrison) stabs Kylie in the street and she dies in David's arms.
 David then attacks Clayton who is then charged with Kylie's murder.
 Gail is concerned about David and his calm attitude towards planning Kylie's funeral.